charneetk/drools-hello-world-example/README.md

 # Drools Hello World Application

-This is a simple Java-based application demonstrating the use of the **Drools Rule Engine** using KieSession.
+-This is a simple Java-based application demonstrating the use of the **Drools Rule Engine** using KieSession.
 It uses a basic `.drl` rule file to process a `Message` object.

+- A RESTful API is also exposed to process business rules using Drools.

 ## Prerequisites